-Rachel Brulé is an Assistant Professor of Global Development Policy at the Frederick S. Pardee School of Global Studies at Boston University and Core Faculty of the Global Development Policy Center’s Human Capital Initiative.
+Rachel Brulé is a Core Faculty Member of the Human Capital Initiative at the Boston University Global Development Policy Center and an Assistant Professor of Global Development Policy at the Frederick S. Pardee School of Global Studies at Boston University.

 Her research interests are broadly in comparative politics, international development, political economy and gender, with a geographical focus on South Asia.
 Specifically, she studies the relationship between political representation and inequality in social and economic domains across democratic and hybrid political regimes.
 Her 2020 book, Women, Power and Property: The Paradox of Gender Equality Laws in India, (Cambridge University Press) shows that women’s political representation catalyzes effective claims to fundamental economic rights, in particular land inheritance.
 She has conducted extensive field work in India, Africa, and the Middle East, and her current research leverages a combination of randomized controlled trials, survey experiments, and natural quasi-experiments to improve causal inference about when quotas effectively redistribute power and improve policy and economic outcomes for socially stigmatized groups across India, what enables women’s substantive political engagement and empowerment in hybrid regimes such as Nepal, and how the nature of inequality alters support for local and global protection of citizens’ economic and environmental welfare across developing countries.